-Locked in together can cause some anxieties and tension for families but we usually have coping mechanisms and rational thinking that allow us to overcome the tensions with simple distractions.
-However, abusers and those suffering from abuse (physical, mental or financial) can really be finding life even more difficult now.
-Domestic abuse doesn’t have age limits.
+Are we tolerant enough in Lincolnshire?
+Tolerance takes on a whole new meaning when we consider domestic abuse.
+Being locked in together can cause some anxieties and tension for families but we usually have coping mechanisms and rational thinking that allow us to overcome the tensions with simple distractions.
+However, abusers and those suffering from abuse (physical, mental, emotional or financial) can really be finding life even more difficult now.
+Domestic abuse doesn’t have age limits or gender preferences.
 If you know someone who is suffering call the police today.
 You’ll find some useful numbers here but if there is an immediate threat of harm call 999.
 The Covid 19 lockdown won’t stop the police from carrying out their duties.
 They’re here for us 24 hours a day.

 GET HELP if you are suffering.
 Use the numbers above or 999 if you’re in immediate danger.
 CLICK ON THIS PICTURE for more information